Jump to the content

 Many are not employed, but work on the side of their parents or self -organized: they sell to middlemen, for example, what they have taken during the day.
 Or they move on plantations with their parents at harvest time.

 Even children who did not work for the world markets mostly work in the family association or self -organized in the so -called informal sector: they guard the cattle in the pastures, work on the field, look after smaller siblings, get water or sell snacks or other little things on the street.
-70 out of 100 child workers - a total of 107 million - work in agriculture, followed by services (31.4 million) and industry (16.5 million).
+61 percent of children work in agriculture, followed by services (27 percent) and (31.4 million) and industry (13 percent).

 Executive child labor damages the physical and mental health of children and takes the chance of education.
 Child labor is also harmful to all society because it causes poverty.
 Non-exploitial work can also have positive consequences.